-Learning to speak French fluently involves having a good command of French grammar (though it does not have to flawless or complex), good pronunciation, and a broad vocabulary (working knowledge of about 5,000 French words) will get you started in becoming a fluent French speaker.
+Learning to speak French fluently involves having a good command of French grammar (though it does not have to flawless or complex), good pronunciation, and a broad vocabulary (definitions of fluency vary, but a working knowledge of about 5,000 French words is a common goal) will get you started in becoming a fluent French speaker.

 How to Speak French Fluently

 - Improve the quality and flow of your speaking.
-In particular, you need to practice speaking at a normal pace for a native French speaker (which may seem quite rapid to you), make your pronunciation as good as you can – in particular working on the “r” and vowel combinations.
+In particular, you need to practice speaking at a normal pace for a native French speaker (which may seem quite rapid to you as you’re learning), make your pronunciation as clear as you can – in particular working on the “r” and vowel combinations.

 - Additionally, it will help to learn the little phrases that French speakers throw into their conversations naturally – for example, they do not say “um” or “er” when they are trying to think of a word, they say “euh.”
 Learn the simple idiomatic phrases that French speakers use to express more complex ideas.